Gopi-Krishna-G/Gopi-Krishna-G/README.md

 ### Very Keen to Learn New Tech

 - 🔭 I’m currently working on Snowflake, Database and more
-- 🌱 I’m currently learning R and tableau
+- 🌱 I’m currently learning R and Big Data Technogies